Da Nang Vietnam: Travel Guide

 2. Is Da Nang safe?

-3. What’s the easiest way to get to Da Nang?
+3. What’s the easiest way to get to Da Nang, Vietnam?

 Getting to Da Nang is simple, thanks to its international airport Da Nang International Airport (DAD)—which is just a 10–15 minute drive from the city center.